sethvargo/go-retry/README.md

   // handle err
 }

-// Stop when the 5th retry has failed.
+// Stop after 4 retries, when the 5th attempt has failed.
 In this example, the worst case elapsed
 // time would be 1s + 1s + 2s + 3s = 7s.
 b = WithMaxRetries(4, b)
 ```